 Q. Why diastolic blood pressure is high but is normal?

-Ans: If you don’t have other health issues that increase your risk of cardiovascular problems, the situation you describe isolated diastolic hypertension isn’t dangerous now.
+Ans: If you don’t have other health issues that increase your risk of cardiovascular problems, the situation you describe as isolated diastolic hypertension isn’t dangerous now.
 But it’s not normal, either.
 People with elevated diastolic blood pressure often develop elevated systolic blood pressure over time.

 Q. Can your diastolic and systolic be the same?